Electronic-Mango/rss-reader-telegram-bot/README.md

 The second one means, that you can't subscribe to feeds which do exist, but don't have any entries yet.
 It does, however, allow for a much better validation of links, since some RSS feeds will always respond with code 200, even if the feed is not valid.
 It's not a perfect solution, but it works for my use case.

+If `entry_filters` is configured for a feed type, an entry only counts towards this check (and towards updates in general) if it also matches all configured filters.
+A feed whose entries are all filtered out by `entry_filters` will be treated the same as a feed without any entries.

 ### Checking for updates